Discover spectacular hiking trails and scenic coastline in Iceland, a land where the primeval forces of volcanoes and

 Today we venture into the Icelandic highlands for a day of hiking.
 The highland roads are unpaved, and if conditions permit, we take the fjallabak (literally, “route behind the mountains”) to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.
 Along the way, there may be time to hike into the volcanic rift of Eldgjá, through a landscape of moss-covered boulders to the Ófærufoss waterfall.
 At Landmannalaugar, we find one of the largest geothermal fields in Iceland.

 Gullfoss and Geysir; transfer to Snaefellsnes Peninsula

 This morning we explore some of Iceland’s most well known sites beginning with Gullfoss, or the “golden falls.”
 This impressive cascade drops over a series of tiers into the Hvitá canyon, and its volume of water makes it one of the largest falls in Iceland.
 From Gulfoss, we continue a short drive to the “Great Geysir,” believed to have been created around the end of the 13th century when a series of strong earthquakes shook the Haukadalur Valley.

 Upon arrival at the Snaefellsnes Peninsula, we check into our hotel, located in a traditional fishing village along the coast.
 This evening, we enjoy traditional Icelandic fare at a favorite local restaurant.

 Hotel Egilsen, Stykkisholmur

 Hike – easy to moderate, 2-3 hours; approximately 4 miles.

-Tonight, we enjoy a final celebratory dinner and toast our adventure in the Land of Fire and Ice.
+Tonight, we enjoy a final celebratory dinner and toast to our adventure in the Land of Fire & Ice.